leondz/aclsigsec-web/content/workshop/_index.md

 degrees in applied mathematics and computer science.
 Outside of his work, Erick is a lifelong student, currently at Drexel University and is renowned for his ability to be around equestrians.

-**3. Johann Rehberger.**

-"Trust No AI - Prompt Injection Along the CIA Security Triad"
+### Trust No AI - Prompt Injection Along the CIA Security Triad

+The CIA security triad - Confidentiality, Integrity, and Availability - is a cornerstone of data and cybersecurity.
+With the emergence of large language model (LLM) applications, a new class of threat, known as prompt injection, was first identified in 2022.
+Since then, numerous real-world vulnerabilities and exploits have been documented in production LLM systems, including those from leading vendors like OpenAI, Microsoft, Anthropic and Google.
+This paper compiles real-world exploits and proof-of concept examples, based on the research conducted and publicly documented, demonstrating how prompt injection undermines the CIA triad and poses ongoing risks to cybersecurity and AI systems at large.

+Furthermore the talk will explore command and control infrastructure for ChatGPT which is exploited entirely based on prompt injection and memory persistence.

+**Johann Rehberger**

+### TBA

+**Niloofar Mireshghallah, Meta/CMU**

-**4. Niloofar Mireshghallah, Meta/CMU.** Dr Mireshghallah is a Research Scientist at Meta AI’s FAIR Alignment group and joins Carnegie Mellon University’s Engineering & Public Policy (EPP) Department and Language Technologies Institute (LTI) as an Assistant Professor in Fall 2026.
+Dr. Mireshghallah is a Research Scientist at Meta AI’s FAIR Alignment group and joins Carnegie Mellon University’s Engineering & Public Policy (EPP) Department and Language Technologies Institute (LTI) as an Assistant Professor in Fall 2026.

 Her research interests are privacy, natural language processing, and the societal implications of ML.
 Dr. Mireshghallah explores the interplay between data, its influence on models, and the expectations of the people who regulate and use these models.
 Her work has been recognized by the NCWIT Collegiate Award and the Rising Star in Adversarial ML Award.

+### TBA

+**Johannes Bjerva, Aalborg University (Denmark)**

+Prof. Bjerva’s research is characterised by an interdisciplinary perspective on NLP, with a focus on the potential for impact in society.
+His main contributions to my field are to incorporate linguistic information into NLP, including large language models (LLMs), and to improve the state of resource-poor languages.
+Recent research focuses on embedding inversion and attacks on multi-modal models.

 ## Accepted papers